 DEM was established in the Capital Circle Office Center to support the needs of Florida's 67 counties before, during, and after disasters.
-However, since the inception of this facility, the functional space needs of DEM has increased drastically.
+However, since the inception of this facility, the functional space needs of DEM have increased drastically.
 This facility contains 87 floor seats and was designed to accommodate a 240-person occupant load.
-Today, DEM has a need for 140 floor seats and has provisional needs to accommodate 644 persons.
-The facility was not designed or constructed to withstand wind speeds in excess of 140 mph nor is it hardened to resist threats from acts of terrorism.
+DEM currently has a need for 140 floor seats and has provisional needs to accommodate 644 persons.
+The facility was not designed or constructed to withstand wind speeds in excess of 140 mph and is not hardened to resist threats from acts of terrorism.